5 Ways we're Using

 on Foreign Energy

 In the past decade, America transitioned from being dependent on foreign energy to being one of the world’s top energy exporters.
 Concurrently, net energy imports have fallen, reducing our dependency on foreign energy.

 American energy exports will help to bring electricity to the hundreds of millions of people who currently live without it.
 Our innovations are helping to meet the world’s growing energy demands.

 3. Investing in Research

-America’s plentiful supply of natural gas helped reduce the average American’s household spending on energy 13.7% between 2008 and 2018.
+America’s plentiful supply of natural gas helped reduce the average American household’s energy costs fell 13.7% between 2008 and 2018.
 In the same timeframe, health care spending increased nearly 67%, education expenses rose 34.5%, and food expenditures went up 23%.